adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 **Likely culprits to investigate in Phase 6** (This section is now largely outdated by the focus on svelte2tsx for template hovers, but kept for historical context regarding F5 debugging if script issues reappear there)
   • **Config loading & preprocessor hook**
     – Is your `svelte.config.js`

+## [52] - #9phase - Sourcemap Investigation in svelte2tsx
+  • Removed the naive linear mapping from `SvelteDocumentSnapshot.getGeneratedPosition`.
+Tests still fail, indicating the sourcemap from `svelte2tsx` is the issue.
+  • Analysis of `svelte2tsx` revealed that `transformCivetSourceMap` and `registerCivetSourceMapLocations` were attempting manual and incorrect sourcemap integration for Civet code.
+  • (Conceptually) Removed these helpers from `svelte2tsx`.
+The current hypothesis is that `MagicString.generateMap()` alone does not correctly map content within an overwritten segment if that segment itself had a prior sourcemap (Civet snippet -> TS snippet).
+  • Next step is to inspect `MagicString`'s default map for overwritten Civet code, then implement proper post-hoc sourcemap chaining in `svelte2tsx`.

+## [53] - #9phase - Captured Sourcemaps for Analysis (Step 5 Done)
+  • Added logging to `svelte2tsx/index.ts` to output Civet-generated V3 maps and the final MagicString-generated V3 map.
+  • Created `manual-civet-run.mjs` in `packages/svelte2tsx/test/` to directly execute `svelte2tsx` on a local `civet-e2e.svelte` file.
+  • Successfully ran `manual-civet-run.mjs` after resolving import/build issues (adding `createRequire` to `svelte2tsx`, building the package).
+  • The script outputted the JSON for the Civet instance script's V3 map and the final MagicString V3 map.
+This completes data collection for analyzing MagicString's default mapping for overwritten Civet code, paving the way for Step 6 (implementing post-hoc chaining).